 Sentimentality and emotionality are closely related.
 Being sentimental means colored by emotion rather than reason or realism.
 Sentimentality means excessively or affectedly sentimental.
 The reforming monks were correct to mistrust “emotionalism” which is based in the drama created by the ego, but they were unwittingly throwing out the baby with the bathwater in failing to identify and rely on the deeper connection with universal wisdom.

 Fra Angelico is most famous for his many renderings of The Annunciation, the angel Gabriel’s announcement of the Incarnation.
 The angel typically stands before the seated or kneeling Virgin Mary with the auspicious good news.
 What makes this announcement a profound metaphor is that this “Incarnation” was universal in that “Christ Consciousness” is within each human being.
 We are all pregnant with the possibility of awakening to the perfection of life as it is.
-That was Jesus’ gospel, his “good news” which has yet to be understood by the bulk of humanity.
+That was Jesus’ “good news” gospel which has yet to be understood by the bulk of humanity.

 Find a much more in-depth discussion in books by Roy Charles Henry.